María del Carmen Pinete Vargas

-María del Carmen Pinete Vargas as known as Maru Pinete (born 29 August 1960) is a Mexican politician woman from the Institutional Revolutionary Party.
-She serves as a deputy to the LXIII Legislature of the Mexican Congress representing the second federal electoral district of Veracruz.
+María del Carmen Pinete Vargas (29 August 1960 – 1 April 2025), also known as Maru Pinete, was a Mexican politician.
+Originally affiliated with the Institutional Revolutionary Party (PRI), she later joined the Ecologist Green Party of Mexico (PVEM).
+She was elected to the Chamber of Deputies on four occasions.

-Life
+Life and career

 Pinete joined the PRI in 1975 and pursued a career as an elementary school teacher, beginning her teaching career in 1978 and being certified as an elementary school professor in 1982 by the Instituto de Regularización Pedagógica in Xalapa.
 She joined the Sindicato Nacional de Trabajadores de la Educación in 1980, and she pursued careers in the SNTE as well as in her hometown of Tantoyuca.
 She presided over the Desarrollo Integral de la Familia in Tantoyuca from 1985 to 1988.

 The early- and mid-1990s were a time of intense political activity for Pinete in the SNTE, PRI and local government.
-In 1991, she began a two-year term as the secretary general of the local SNTE delegation; the next year, she became a national councilor in the SNTE and began a term as the alternate municipal president of Tantoyuca.
+In 1991, she began a two-year term as the general secretary of the local SNTE delegation; the next year, she became a national councilor in the SNTE and began a term as the alternate municipal president of Tantoyuca.
 In 1994, she left her last SNTE post and served briefly in the Veracruz state PRI as the coordinator of social management.
 The next year, she was elected municipal president of Tantoyuca, serving in that capacity until 1997; during this time, she also became a state-level PRI political councilor for the first time.

 After the end of her term as municipal president, Pinete continued to serve in the state government and the PRI.
 She served as a coordinator in the PRI's Women's Alliance and Confederación Nacional de Organizaciones Populares.
-In 1999, she was named as a delegate from the National Institute for Adult Education in Veracruz; she oversaw the federalization of the INEA and was the first director general of the resulting new agency, the Veracruz Institute for Adult Education (IVEA), from 2000 to 2004.
+In 1999, she was named as a delegate from the National Institute for Adult Education (INEA) in Veracruz; she oversaw the federalization of the INEA and was the first director general of the resulting new agency, the Veracruz Institute for Adult Education (IVEA), from 2000 to 2004.
 Additionally, in 2001, she obtained her master's degree in public administration.
 She left the IVEA in 2004 to become the state subsecretary of political development; she taught for the final time in 2005.